| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 31.3 As far as safeguarding and promoting the welfare of children is concerned the induction

-programme should include information about, and written statements of: - policies and procedures in relation to safeguarding and promoting welfare e.g. child
+- policies and procedures in relation to safeguarding and promoting welfare e.g. child

 protection, anti-bullying, anti-racism, physical intervention/restraint, intimate care, internet

-safety and any local child protection/safeguarding procedures; - safe practice and the standards of conduct and behaviour expected of staff and pupils in
+- safe practice and the standards of conduct and behaviour expected of staff and pupils in

-the establishment. - how and with whom any concerns about those issues should be raised; and,
+- how and with whom any concerns about those issues should be raised; and,

 - other relevant personnel procedures e.g. disciplinary, capability and whistle-blowing.